-Welcome to the top-level page related to HAM and my Electronics Lab.
+Welcome to the top-level (landing) page related to HAM and my Electronics Lab.

 Pretty much from the moment I could read, I developed a very strong interest in electronics, and from the moment I could count, I became more and more interested in the math underneath electronics.
 I finally ended up doing a Master’s in Electrical Engineering, and over the years, set up many electronics labs for projects and experimentation.
 I was born late enough to be introduced to the digital revolution in electronics, and had to divide time between soldering and hitting keys… Lots of programs, early home-computing frustrations and many projects in the DC to 20 kHz range…